 - Get to the point.
 Don’t use too many words to explain every feature of the website.
 Keep it clear and simple.

 - Sell your solution.
 Highlight your USPs and sell the solution you want to offer.
 How are you distinguishing yourself from the rest?
-Think about the things your client wants to hear to make a final decision.
+Offering an incredible user experience, a great design, shorter deadlines… Think about the things your client wants to hear to make a final decision.